sagemath/sagewiki_to_gh-2022-10-10/ReleaseTours/sage-9.6.md

  * Polynomials now evaluate faster on monomial inputs. [[https://trac.sagemath.org/ticket/33165|#33165]]
  * Implement specialized code for summing terms and monomials in `CombinatorialFreeModule`. [[https://trac.sagemath.org/ticket/33267|#33267]]
  * Improvements and fixes to `skew_by()` in symmetric functions. [[https://trac.sagemath.org/ticket/33313|#33313]]
+ * Attempt to invert elements generically in a finite dimensional algebra. [[https://trac.sagemath.org/ticket/33250|#33250]]
+ * Tensor products of finite dimensional modules know they are finite dimensional (Sage does not currently have any structure for infinite tensor products, which can have some subtleties). [[https://trac.sagemath.org/ticket/30252|#30252]]
+ * Improved coercions and conversions with Laurent polynomials and their fraction field. [[https://trac.sagemath.org/ticket/31320|#31320]] [[https://trac.sagemath.org/ticket/33477|#33477]]

 == Number theory ==